Central Eleuthera

-Central Eleuthera is one of the districts of the Bahamas, on the island of Eleuthera.
+Central Eleuthera is one of 31 administrative districts in the Bahamas, and 5 on the island of Eleuthera.

 Its capital, Governor's Harbour, is the largest city in the district, with a population of 701.

 Politics

 For elections to the Parliament of the Bahamas, it is part of the Central and South Eleuthera constituency.

+Issues

+In 2023, the district was beset by water issues.